trim21/contextlib2/docs/index.rst

 Additions Relative to the Standard Library
 ------------------------------------------

-This module is primarily a backport of the Python 3.4 version of :mod:`contextlib` to earlier releases.
+This module is primarily a backport of the Python 3.5 version of :mod:`contextlib` to earlier releases.
 However, it is also a proving ground for new features not yet part of the standard library.

 There are currently no such features in the module.

-Refer to the :mod:`contextlib` documentation for details of which versions of Python 3 include the various APIs provided in this module.
+Refer to the :mod:`contextlib` documentation for details of which versions of Python 3 introduce the various APIs provided in this module.

 API Reference